Three Women (TV series)

-Three Women is an upcoming television series based on the 2019 book of the same name by Lisa Taddeo initially set to premiere on Showtime.
-On January 30, 2023, Deadline reported that Showtime had decided not to air the completed series.
+Three Women is an American television limited series based on the 2019 book of the same name by Lisa Taddeo.
+The series was initially set to premiere on Showtime, but on January 30, 2023, Deadline reported that Showtime had decided not to air the completed series.
 Starz picked up the series a week later.
+All 10 episodes of season one premiered on February 16, 2024, in Australia on Stan.
+In May 2024, Starz announced that the show would premiere on September 13, 2024, with a weekly release.